m4ttsch/omscs-notes-notes/information-security/welcome.md

 ---
 id: welcome
-title: Computer Networking (CN)
+title: Introduction to Information Security (IIS)
-sidebar_label: Welcome to CN
+sidebar_label: Welcome to IIS
 ---

 ### Howdy Friends

-Here are my notes from when I took CN in OMSCS during Spring 2019.
+Here are my notes from when I took IIS in OMSCS during Fall 2019.

-Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud436).
+Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud459).
 Within each document, the headings correspond to the videos within that lesson.
-Usually, I omit the lesson intro videos.
+Usually, I omit any intro/summary lessons.

 There is a lot of information in these documents.
 I hope you find it helpful!